 4) You Need Expensive Music Equipment

-It depends on the type of music you’re creating, who your audience is, and what you consider expensive.
+Don’t feed into this bull****!
 There’s a lot you can do in a home studio these days.
-In fact, a lot of cues, game audio, and scores are being created and mixed in the box these days.
+In fact, a lot of Music Cues, Video Game Music, Albums, and Film Scores are being created and mixed in the box these days.

-Think about how silly a big studio would look if everyone hovered over 1 computer and a pair of Alesis monitors.
+Think about how silly a major recording studio would look if everyone hovered over 1 computer and a pair of Alesis Monitors.
 Would you take that establishment seriously? – Most wouldn’t.

-Now, in a home studio, nothing has to look pretty, it just has to work.
+In a Home Studio, nothing has to look pretty, it just has to work.
 The clients and fans only care about 1 thing, and that’s if the music sounds good.

 5)You Need To Be Original, Originality = Longevity

 These days, there isn’t a sound you can bring to the table that can’t be replicated.
-Technology has taken the mystery out of this, and it gets easier with each and every software update.
+Technology has taken the mystery out of the music production process, and it gets easier with each and every software update.